Salaknib 2026: Multinational Forces Enhance Interoperability During JPMRC-X Air Assault

-U.S. Soldiers assigned to Task Force Saber, 25th Combat Aviation Brigade, 25th Infantry Division, pick up Philippine Army soldiers for a multinational air assault operation during the Joint Pacific Readiness Center Exportable Exercise at Fort Magsaysay, Philippines, May 17, 2026.
+A Japan Ground Self-Defense Force soldier assigned to the 2nd Infantry Regiment, 12th Brigade (Air Assault), poses for the camera while preparing for a multinational air assault exercise during the Joint Pacific Readiness Center Exportable Exercise at Colonel Ernesto Ravina Air Base in Capas, Tarlac, Philippines, May 17, 2026.
 JPMRC-X, as part of Exercise Salaknib, integrates U.S., Philippine, and partner forces in realistic scenarios to enhance interoperability, refine multi-domain tactics, and strengthen regional readiness in the Indo-Pacific.
-(U.S. Army video by Spc.
-Kyle Kimble)
+(U.S. Army photo by Staff Sgt.
+Jameson Harris)

 |Date Taken: